Norma Matheson

-Norma Louise Matheson (September 13, 1929 – July 28, 2019) was an American politician, political strategist, activist, and conservationist who served as the First Lady of Utah from 1977 until 1985.
-Matheson, the wife of former Governor Scott M. Matheson, was considered a pioneer for women in Utah politics and the matriarch of the Matheson political family.
+Norma Louise Matheson (September 13, 1929 – July 28, 2019) was an American politician, political strategist, activist, and conservationist who served as the first lady of Utah from 1977 to 1985 as wife of Governor Scott M. Matheson.
+She was considered a pioneer for women in Utah politics and the matriarch of the Matheson political family.
 Her prominent role in state politics earned her the nickname "godmother" of the Utah Democratic Party.

 Biography

 Early life

-Matheson was born Norma Louise Warenski in Nephi, Utah, on September 13, 1929, to Leo and Ardella Warenski.
+Matheson was born Norma Louise Warenski in Nephi, Utah, on September 13, 1929, to Leo Carl and Ardella (Sabine) Warenski.
 Her father was a rural doctor.
 As a child, she moved with her parents to Philadelphia and San Francisco so her father could attend medical school to become an obstetrician.

 The family returned to live in Salt Lake City, where Warenski attended the city's East High School.
 She met her future husband, Scott M. Matheson, at the age of 16 while both were students at East High School.
 Matheson received her bachelor's degree in zoology from the University of Utah.

 On August 25, 1951, she married Scott Matheson while he was still studying at Stanford Law School.
 The couple moved back to Utah and constructed a home next to her parents house.
-They had four children - Scott Matheson Jr. (born 1953), Lu Matheson, Jim Matheson (born 1960), and Tom Matheson.
+They had four children: Scott Matheson Jr. (born 1953), Lu Matheson, Jim Matheson (born 1960), and Tom Matheson.
 Norma Matheson raised the children while serving as president of the League of Women Voters.